orangejulius/blog/source/_posts/2015-01-19-why-women-should-code.markdown

 Even after robots have taken over the world and humans just sit back on their space cruise ships, someone will surely still be writing code for fun (probably even code that a million other people have already written).
 No one needs to tell you what to code, and you don't even need to ask permission.
 That's why it's awesome.
-It's the pure joy of creation[2].
+It's the pure joy of creation{% fn %}.

 ## On 16 "Data Points" Being Enough to Prove Something